augustjanse/opencensus-java/report.md

 # Report for assignment 3

-This is a template for your report.
-You are free to modify it as needed.
-It is not required to use markdown for your report either, but the report has to be delivered in a standard, cross-platform format.
+This is the report for assignment 3 of the DD2480 course.

 ## Project